arangodb/docs/3.11/aql/extending.md

 of these resources, your query may abort with a [**cluster backend unavailable**](../appendix-error-codes.html) error.

+In a cluster, UDFs can only be executed on coordinators.
+It is not possible to execute UDFs on DB-Servers, as no JavaScript execution engine is available on DB-Servers.
+Thus UDFs cannot be used inside traversal PRUNE conditions nor inside FILTER conditions that can be moved into the traversal execution on DB-Servers.
+This limitation also applies to single servers to keep the differences to cluster deployments minimal.

 To overcome these mentioned limitations, you may want to increase the [number of available V8 contexts](../programs-arangod-options.html#--javascriptv8-contexts) (at the expense of increased memory usage), and the